How to Avoid Getting Stuck With an RV You Can't Sell

 It may look great, but buyers should remember that it now has 12 or more years of normal wear and tear on its appliances, furniture, wiring, tires, chassis, engine, generator, inverter and other systems.

-On the surface, buying it may seem to be a smart move because the unit looks good and is affordable, but when it comes time to trade or sell it, you’re going to have problems.
+On the surface, buying it may seem to be a smart move because the unit looks good and is affordable, but when it comes time to trade or sell it, owners are going to have problems.

 Few consumers ever think about selling something when they are in the process of buying it, but when it comes to recreational vehicles, this becomes an important issue, especially if you paid a good deal of money for the coach you now own.